 "Oh, no," said Hans Hansen, "don't bother, Tonio, that isn't my kind of thing.
 I'd rather stick to my horse books, you know.
-The illustrations in them are really super.
+The illustrations in them are really marvelous.
 Next time you're at my house I'll show you them.
-They're instantaneous photographs, so you can see the horses trotting and galloping and jumping, in all the positions-you can never see them like that in real life because they move so fast . . ."
+They're split-second photographs, so you can see the horses trotting and galloping and jumping, in all the positions-you can never see them like that in real life because they move so fast . . ."

 "In all the positions?" asked Tonio politely.
 "Yes, that must be nice.
-But Don Carlos, you know, it's quite unbelievable.
-There are passages in it, you'll find, they're so beautiful they give you a jolt, it's like a kind of explosion . . .''
+But as for Don Carlos, you've no idea how superb it is.
+You'll find such beautiful passages in it that they give you a kind of jolt, it's almost like an explosion. . . ."